 by Ann Marie Williams © 2021 Writing takes time.
 Simple, I know.
 But I didn't realize I hadn't fully accepted this until last year when I quit agonizing over how long it was taking to fix aspects of my story.
 Once I accepted that it would take a while, I started making breakthroughs far quicker … Continue reading Writing Takes Time

 by Ann Marie Williams © 2021 As mentioned in my previous post, after finishing another season of screenplay competition judging, I'm taking a look at some of the more common issues I saw among submitted scripts.
 However, today's topic applies as much to novels as it does to scripts.
 That's because today I'm look at: … Continue reading Conveying Exposition Through Dialogue

-by Ann Marie Williams, © 2021 After finishing another season of screenplay competition judging (something I always enjoy, and always learn from) I thought I’d focus my next posts on some of the more common issues I see among submitted scripts.
-First up: Script versus Story Something that stood out to me this past year … Continue reading Common Script Concerns: Script vs Story
+After finishing another season of screenplay competition judging (something I always enjoy, and always learn from) I thought I’d focus my next posts on some of the more common issues I see among submitted scripts.
+First up: Script versus Story Something that stood out to me this past year was that nearly every script I … Continue reading Common Script Concerns: Script vs Story